Mastering Track Speedwork: Proven Interval Sessions to Sharpen Your 5K and Beyond

 Why this structure works:

-• Uniform recovery (400 m) lets the heart rate drop enough to reset the next interval, a principle highlighted in research on interval training efficiency.
+• Uniform recovery of 400 m brings your heart rate down far enough to reboot for the next burst, a finding underscored by research on interval training.

 Take-away and next steps